tripal/tripal_analysis_expression/README.md

 For an example p-value file, click [here](example_files/example_pvalue.csv).

-* File Upload - You may upload a file using the loader, or provide a path on the server.
+* **File Upload** - You may upload a file using the loader, or provide a path on the server.
 * **Analysis** - The analysis to associate the expression data with.
 * **Organism (required)** - The organism.
-* **Evidence Code** - A cvterm that describes the keyword.
+* **Evidence Code** - Either up-regulated, down-regulated, or related to, depending on the experimental factor
-* **Keyword** - A cvterm that describes what the p-value is measuring.
+* **Experimental Factor** - A cvterm that describes what the p-value is measuring.
 * **Sequence Type** - The sequence ontology term name that describes the features.

 # Viewing and Downloading Data